Making this last decision for your dog or cat can be difficult. Help is here.

 When a pet’s quality of life is severely diminished, few pet owners want to watch their friend decline until the end comes unassisted.
 When a pet is suffering, the decision to end life may be clear, despite the sadness that goes with this decision.
 Often however, knowing when it is time to end a life is difficult.
 Many pets will experience good days (times of relative comfort and happiness) interspersed with bad days (times when the pet will not eat, seems painful, or is inactive or withdrawn).

 Here are some things you may consider as you make this important decision.
 You may find yourself vacillating - this is normal, especially as your pet’s condition will change from day to day.
 Please contact Dr. Ivey if you need help evaluating your pet’s quality of life or if you are having difficulty with a euthanasia decision.
 It is most important that you feel certain that any decision you make is best for your friend.

 Is my pet suffering?

 Suffering is caused by serious, often-present pain or discomfort.
 For example, a bone tumor or spinal disease can cause intense pain that cannot be relieved by medication.
-Other examples of severe discomfort include difficulty breathing, ongoing nausea, or disorientation due to cognitive changes.
+Other causes of severe discomfort include difficulty breathing, ongoing nausea, or disorientation due to cognitive changes.
 Many pets cope very well with minor disabilities, such as arthritis or weakness - these do not cause suffering if the condition is minor or can be helped with medication.
 Some problems, for example blindness, seem to be much less troubling to pets than to humans.

 What is my pet’s Quality of Life?